Bomb blast at Athens headquarters of media group

 Attacks targeting broadcasting groups, public companies or embassies have been frequent in Greece in recent years, and have been blamed on anarchist or far-left groups.

-The coalition government led by leftist Prime Minister Alexis Tsipras condemned the blast as "an attack on democracy".
+The coalition government led by leftist Prime Minister Alexis Tsipras condemned the blast as "an attack on democracy" while his administration decried an act of "terrorism".

+In a statement, Tsipras slammed what he termed "an attack on democracy by cowardly and dark forces," vowing that "they will not realise their goal of terrorising and disorientating".

+He further offered his "sincere support to journalists and all those who work at the station" targeted.

 The homemade device went off at around 2:30am (0030 GMT), 45 minutes after an anonymous telephone warning to another TV network.